Do you want your calling process to be more organized? Looking for order in a chaotic mass of calls from

 - Convo: Rescheduling

 Also read: What is Abandoned calls

-Call disposition codes are used to mark calls at a contact center to sort them into various categories.
-Agents in the call center can use these codes to provide details about the completed calls, such as:
+You use call disposition codes to mark calls and sort them into various categories.
+Agents in call centers can use these codes to provide details about the completed calls, such as:

 - The reason for the call

 - The type of the call